 - Study shows therapy is safe, extends survival vs. historical comparison group

 BUFFALO, N.Y. — The latest results from an ongoing clinical study incorporating the immunotherapy SurVaxM as part of combination treatment for glioblastoma show that this investigational drug is safe, well-tolerated and extended survival even among the hardest-to-treat subgroups of patients.
-These new findings — including a molecular analysis detailing study participants’ levels of a key biomarker, MGMT — were presented Friday at the Society for Neuro-Oncology (SNO) Annual Meeting in New Orleans.
+These new findings — including a molecular analysis detailing study participants’ levels of a key biomarker, MGMT — were presented earlier this month at the Society for Neuro-Oncology (SNO) Annual Meeting in New Orleans.

 Glioblastoma is the most common and aggressive form of primary brain cancer in adults, with approximately 14,000 cases diagnosed each year in the United States.
 With standard therapy — surgery followed by chemotherapy (temozolomide, also known as Temodar), radiation therapy and adjuvant temozolomide — the median overall survival is 15 months.
 SurVaxM is a synthetic compound that stimulates the immune system to target a cancer molecule called survivin, a molecule that is highly expressed in glioblastoma and many other cancers.